tc39/notes/meetings/2016-05/may-24.md

 MM: if there is no asymptot that is approached, it is not compliant.

-MS: Log growth is not spec compliant, but not useful for the sorts of programs this is intended.
+MLS: Log growth is not spec compliant, but not useful for the sorts of programs this is intended.

 SYG: for the spec, there is no such thing as half compliance.